Welcome to Te Anau

 Kepler Track

 Tackle one of New Zealand's Great Walks.
-The 60km Kepler Track loops through diverse landscapes including beech forests, alpine ridges, and lakeside beaches.
-Complete it in 3-4 days or enjoy shorter day walks with spectacular views of Lake Te Anau and the surrounding mountains.
+The 60km Kepler Track loops through beech forests, alpine ridges, and lakeside beaches over 3-4 days.

 Learn More →